nilsgumpfer/SIGN/README.md

 # SIGNed explanations: Unveiling relevant features by reducing bias

-This repository contains code to reproduce the experiments described in below journal article.
-If you use the code from this repository in your work, pleace cite:
+This repository contains code to reproduce the experiments published in below journal article.
+If you use the code from this repository in your work, please cite:
 ```
  @article{Gumpfer2023SIGN,
     title = {SIGNed explanations: Unveiling relevant features by reducing bias},